The custom domain option is only available with the Pro or Multi-account monthly billing plans and with the Pay As You Go plan.

 You can check if a custom domain is currently enabled for your account from the Custom Domain section of the Account Settings page.

 Configuring a custom domain

-We're using Envoke.com to send bulk email and want to use a custom domain as a display domain that our contacts see when they hover over links in emails and view the email preferences page.
+We're using Envoke.com to send broadcast emails and to assist with branding we want to use a custom domain as a display domain that our contacts see when they hover over links in emails and view the email preferences page.

 Please add a CNAME entry to the DNS of our domain: [company.com]